-At times people will go to great lengths to attempt to “justify” a behavior that they know is wrong or that they know others regard as wrong.
-This attempt to justify is what we call as rationalization.
-We have all done this at some point of time in our lives and some of us may even be rationalizing on a daily basis!
+At times people will go to great lengths to attempt to “justify” behaviour that they know is wrong or that they know others regard as wrong.
+This attempt to justify is what we call rationalization.
+We have all done this at some point in our lives, and some of us may even be rationalizing daily!

 What is Rationalization?

 Rationalization is a defense mechanism identified by Freud.

 When people are not able to deal with the reasons they behave in particular ways, they protect themselves by creating self-justifying explanations for their behaviours.

 Reasons for Rationalization?

 - It could be something that we have done or, at times, something that someone else has done, which causes discomfort.

 - We not only rationalize actions and the things we have done, but we also find a reason for our beliefs, models, values and other inner structures and thoughts.